-Where a student has an Enhanced ILSP, staff should be aware that these are students who have a statement of educational need, or where the learning difference is such that a student is experiencing significant difficulties in accessing the curriculum or it is seriously undermining a student's effort to achieve his or her potential.
+Where a student has an Enhanced ILSP, staff should be aware that these are students who have an EHCP, or where the learning difference is such that a student is experiencing significant difficulties in accessing the curriculum or it is seriously undermining a student's effort to achieve his or her potential.
 They follow the same pattern as the ILSP, but will be reviewed on a termly basis.